shyamrock/openFDAWebApp/README.md

 Please	refer to	our [approach] to UI and UX	with Human	Centered	Design.

-Please refer to this link to view the [resposive] web design of the site.
+Please refer to this link to view the [responsive] web design of the site.

 We executed the remaining tasks as mentioned in Pool Two approach.